-We get about 6 to 8 calls a week wanting information about our dogs and lots of general questions about border collies.
-Most of the time they are from our pup owners but some just saw us on the web and will call.
-If you have ever talked to me, you know I love to talk about border collies and I don't mind.
-Sometime it's about things they do, or won't do, and I will help as best as I can.
+We get about 6 to 8 calls a week, wanting information about our dogs and lots of general questions about border collies.
+Most of the time, they are from our pup owners, but some just saw us on the web and will call.
+If you have ever talked to me, you know I love to talk about border collies, and I don't mind.
+Sometimes it's about things they do or won't do, and I will help as best as I can.
 I will sometime research it or talk to a good friend of mine who is a Vet where I once worked after I retired.
-I make it clear I am not the expert and I will never give advice on a problem that should be handled by a Vet, but I have, as you might say, some personal experience.
+I make it clear I am not the expert, and I will never give advice on a problem that should be handled by a Vet, but I have, as you might say, some personal experience.

-"Or if you know somebody that might be willing to.”
+"Or if you know somebody that might be willing to help."
 This flashed into my mind.
-I will always help in rescue or finding a border collie a good home, even if it's not one of mine.
-I mentioned it in passing to the man, who came to visit, but there were a lot of "what if's" and things that needed to work out, but it was left open.
+I will always help in rescue or help to find a border collie a good home, even if it's not one of mine.
+I mentioned it in passing to the man, who came to visit, but there was a lot of "what if's" and things that needed to work out, but it was left open.

-Makes you think this was meant to be.
+It makes you think this was meant to be.
 I'm just glad I could be a small part of it.
 Destiny or Divine?
 Life is Good, God is Good….
-Good luck Jeter.
+Good luck, Jeter.
 Ken